-After moving back to Egypt in 2020 She headed the Retail Branches and Wealth Management at AAIB, started the mortgage department at HSBC Bank Egypt and bank Audit Egypt and was Managing Director at Al Oula Mortgage company.
+After moving back to Egypt in 2020 She headed the Retail Branches and Wealth Management at AAIB, started the mortgage department at HSBC Bank Egypt and bank Audit Egypt and was Managing Director at AI Oula Mortgage company and and consultant of minister of local development.

-She sat on a number of Boards including Egyptian Mortgage Federation, Al Ahly Mortgage company, Misr real estate development as well as Sharia Board at Audit bank
+She sat on a number of Boards including Egyptian Mortgage Federation, Al Ahly Mortgage company, Misr real estate development as well as Sharia Board at Audi bank

 Ms. Maha was the Ambassador of Goodwill 2016 and was an active member at United Nations World Tourism Organization (UNWTO).

-She was a member of Egypt National Competitiveness Council (ENCC) and headed the committee for Leasing/Mortgage Lending
+She was a member of Investment committee of Endowments Authority (Awkaf), member of Egypt National Competitiveness Council (ENCC).